banner ad

 We use proven approaches, to provide long term solutions, with relatively short term treatments.

-Are anxiety and depression really treatable?
+Is anxiety and depression really treatable?

 Yes they are.
 We have assisted hundreds of people manage and overcome these conditions.

 You have within you the resources and capacity to heal and be free from these difficulties.
 Our role is to help stimulate this potential in you.
-Read our Free Report to help you understand how healing is possible.

 We don’t promise miracles or quick fixes but rather solutions that you can apply in your everyday life for months and years to come.

-How long does counseling take?
+How long does counselling take?

 This is usually determined at the first or second visit.
 After we find out about your particular situation, your unique set of circumstances, and what goals and expectations you have for coming to counseling, within the first or second meeting, we try to give you an idea on how many sessions will likely be required to meet your needs.